Home

 You will need to attach the floor joists so the floor is strong.
 You can find more information on floors and foundations on the other web pages on this site.

-how to make floor joists
+how to floor joists

 Now is also a good time to run water lines and even electrical wires under the floor along the joists.
 Remember, it’s much easier to do it at this point than to be crawling around dragging your tools along with you in the dark.